its-jefe/Budget-Tracker/README.md

 - Took an existing application and turned it into a PWA
 - Hosting on heroku
-- Setting up a MongoDB database
+- Setup a MongoDB database
-- Ensuring the app could add and delete entries while offline and update when back online.
+- Ensured the app could add and delete entries while offline and update when back online.

 [1]:https://github.com/UCF-Coding-Boot-Camp/UCF-VIRT-BO-FSF-PT-04-2021-U-B/tree/main/19-PWA/02-Challenge